Workers’ Compensation Insurance in Arizona

 Is workers’ comp required for Arizona subcontractors?

-You’re not required to provide workers’ compensation insurance for independent contractors in Arizona.
+You’re not required to provide workers’ compensation insurance for independent contractors or subcontractors in Arizona.
 However, be sure that the worker qualifies as a contractor.
 Disputes sometimes arise over employee classifications, and a contractor could be considered an employee.

 If a case gets to court, these factors will be considered to determine whether a worker is a contractor or an employee: